 Understanding dataset structure

-Explore datasets contain all of the available information for your product, or product features.
-In order to query your data efficiently and avoid duplicate or inconsistent data, Explore groups your data into multiple data tables.
+Explore datasets contain all of the available information for your product.
+To query your data efficiently and avoid duplicate or inconsistent data, Explore groups your data into multiple data tables.
 You can think of a data table as a kind of "box" in which your data is stored.
-Each data table is not isolated, they are joined to one another by connection points special attributes that act as unique identifiers for each row of data in the table.
+Each data table is not isolated; instead, they're joined to one another by connection points special attributes that act as unique identifiers for each row of data in the table.

 In the example diagram below, ticket data is stored in the Tickets data table and user data is stored in a separate Users data table.
 These data tables are joined in the datasets using connection points special attributes.